 Cuttica (2023) reported the results of a retrospective case series study involving 18 participants undergoing surgical treatment for insertional Achilles tendinosis with tendon repair augmentation using Artelon.
 The study reported on pain score, strength, and ankle motion.
 The Wilcoxon signed-rank test was used to compare baseline and final follow-up VAS scores.
 One participant had 2 suture anchor pull-out from the calcaneus.
 Final strength was obtained for 17 participants, with 15 (83.24%) reported as being 5/5 and 2 (11.76%) being 4/5.
 Final active dorsiflexion was measured in all participants, with 17 (94.44%) reaching at least 10°.
 No participants had evidence of foreign body reaction or neritic complications, required return to the operating room, developed deep vein thromboses, or developed other major complications.
 The authors concluded that Achilles tendon augmentation with Artelon is a viable option in the treatment and that its use has minimal morbidity and can be an alternative to other forms of augmentation.
+However, the results of this study are not generalizable due to the low power, lack of a comparison group, and other methodological concerns.
+Further investigation in the form of rigorously designed and conducted trials is warranted.

-ARTIA Reconstructive Tissue Matrix
+ARTIATMrtia Reconstructive Tissue Matrix

-ARTIA reconstructive tissue mesh (Allergan Inc. Dublin, Ireland) is a product derived from porcine acellular dermal matrix (ADM).
+ARTIArtiaTM\reconstructive tissue mesh (Allergan Inc. Dublin, Ireland) is a product derived from porcine acellular dermal matrix (ADM). and cleared through the FDA's 510K process.
 ARTIA is intended for use as a soft tissue patch to reinforce soft tissue where weakness exists and for the surgical repair of damaged or ruptured soft tissue membranes which require the use of reinforcing or bridging material to obtain the desired surgical outcome.
 The implant is intended for reinforcement in plastic and reconstructive surgery.
 It is intended for single patient; one time use only.
 ARTIA is cleared through the FDA's 510(k) process (K162752).